 Manitoba Minimum Wage History

-The minimum was increased from $11.90 to $11.95 and the 5 cents increase leaves Manitoba’s minimum wage as one of the lowest in Canada.
+The minimum was increased from $13.50 to $14.15, and the 65 cents increase leaves Manitoba’s minimum wage as one of the mid-tier pay rates in Canada.

 The history of Manitoba’s minimum wage over the last 10 years is as follows: